 Both the Mac mini and the MacBook Air use macOS as their operating system, meaning they both have access to the same apps.
 You can install apps from the official App Store or from third-party websites, and both machines can also run iOS apps natively.

-Even though M1 Macs like the Mac mini and MacBook Air run on a different software architecture to Intel-based Macs, there’s no need to worry about incompatibilities.
-Both Macs use a tool called Rosetta 2, which “translates” Intel apps so they run on M1 computers.
+Even though M1 and M2 Macs like the Mac mini and MacBook Air run on a different software architecture to Intel-based Macs, there’s no need to worry about incompatibilities.
+Both Macs use a tool called Rosetta 2, which “translates” Intel apps so they run on M1 and M2 computers.
 There’s nothing for you to do, as it’s all automatic.
-Plus, developers are updating their apps with native M1 support – Adobe apps like Photoshop and Illustrator run without a hitch, for instance.
+Plus, developers have updated their apps with native M1/M2 support – Adobe apps like Photoshop and Illustrator run without a hitch, for instance.

 Mac mini vs MacBook Air: price

 Given their impressive performance, both the Mac mini and the MacBook Air are excellent value for money.
-You can get the MacBook Air for $999 / £999, which is a superb bargain considering you get the M1 chip and an excellent display with support for the P3 wide colour gamut, which is vital for creatives.
-You can even pick up a case
+You can get the MacBook Air M1 for $999 / £999 and the M2 from $1,199 / £1,249, which is a bargain considering you get the M1 or M2 chip and an excellent display with support for the P3 wide colour gamut, which is vital for creatives, and easily outperforms most Intel/AMD-powered Windows laptops in the same range.

 Deciding whether to pick the Mac mini or the MacBook Air depends on your needs.
 If you travel a lot for work, meeting clients and working on the go, the MacBook Air is going to be much better suited to you.
 Its lightweight form factor and excellent performance mean it won’t hold you back when you’re away from home.

 The Mac mini, on the other hand, is perfect if you don’t need something so portable.
-It has far more ports, can connect to more external monitors, and its built-in fan means you can probably eke out more performance than the MacBook Air, despite them sharing the M1 chip.
+It has far more ports, can connect to more external monitors, and its built-in fan means you can probably eke out more performance than the MacBook Air, despite them sharing the same chips.
+This performance gap has grown with the M2 chip from the M1.

-Either way, both the MacBook Air and the Mac mini are superb machines for creative work.
-You won’t regret getting either.
+But either way, both the MacBook Air and the Mac mini are superb machines for creative work.
+The spec differences offer you a range based on your specific needs, and you won’t regret getting either.